tarikguney/copier/readme.md

 -o
 ```

 You specify each option with their arguments (if applied) in a new line.
 Do not combine multiple options in the same line.
+Make sure you wrap path text with double quotation marks as shown in the sample text above.

 Type `dotnet Copier.dll help watch` for all the available options you can use in the config file.